dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/editor-csvim.md

    The currently supported delimiters are comma (","), tab ("/t"), vertical bar ("|"), semicolon (";"), and number sign or hash ("#").

-   **Note:** If you’re trying to use an unsupported character such as "+", a warning message will pop up.
+   **Note:** If you’re trying to use an unsupported character such as "+", "The delimiter is not supported!" warning message will pop up.
 Nevertheless, you will be able to open the CSV file and save the CSVIM file.

    ![unsupported_characters](https://user-images.githubusercontent.com/20664881/132522169-9a57b186-7dc2-4d05-afb8-99e5b108ff0f.png)